steps-math/steps-math.github.io/src/notes/lecture-24.md

 The cost of producing $x$ items is $C(x) = 5x + 16$ and revenue is $R(x) = 20x - x^2$.
 Find the number of items that maximizes profit.

 ### 3. Box Volume Problem
-A square sheet of metal with side length $s$ is folded into an open-top box by cutting equal squares from each corner.
+A square sheet of metal with side length $s=30$ cm is folded into an open-top box by cutting equal squares from each corner.
 Write a function for the volume and find the optimal cut that maximizes the volume.

 <div style="text-align: center; margin: 20px 0;">
     <img src="/images/23-box.png" alt="Box problem" style="max-width: 40%; height: auto; border: 1px solid gray;">